Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 "Other sources provided information that was in conflict with the offender's own account," said Zarifeh.

-"His distillation of his account shows longstanding views… a hatred toward immigrant Muslim population in the time leading up to the offending."
+"His distillation of his account shows longstanding views … a hatred toward immigrant Muslim population in the time leading up to the offending."

 THE CASE: IS THERE HOPE FOR REHABILITATION?